sireton/sireton.github.io/_posts/2026-03-05-WingData-Write-Up.md

 - [HackTheBox — WingData](https://app.hackthebox.com/machines/wingdata)

 ---
+> ⚠️ **This machine is currently active on HackTheBox.** Flags and sensitive details have been redacted in accordance with HTB policy.
+This write-up is intentionally high-level in areas to avoid spoiling the experience for others.

 *Flags and credentials have been redacted.
 This write-up will be updated with full details once the machine is retired.
 For educational purposes only.*